 - We will offer you investment advice on a regular basis.
 We will discuss your investment goals, design with you a strategy to achieve your investment goals, and regularly monitor your account.
-We will contact you (by phone or email) at least annually to discuss your portfolio. - You can choose an account that allows us to buy and sell investments in your account without asking you in advance (a "discretionary account") or we may give you advice and you decide what investments to buy and sell (a "non-discretionary account"). - We are held to a fiduciary standard that covers our entire investment advisory relationship with you.
+We will contact you (by phone or email) at least annually to discuss your portfolio.
+Advisory clients typically authorize Kassouf Wealth Advisors to buy, sell and rebalance investments in your account based on investment strategies you select (known as "discretionary" investment advisory services.) - We are held to a fiduciary standard that covers our entire investment advisory relationship with you.
 For example, we are required to monitor your portfolio, investment strategy, and investments on an ongoing basis. - We do have requirements for retail investors to open or maintain an account or establish a relationship.
-Our account minimum is \$500,000.00.
+Our typical account minimum is \$150,000.00 although our minimums may be waived in certain circumstances.